 Boom plans to develop its long-term, independent sustainability program even further.
 "In Portugal climate change is already a fact, the water droughts are common.
 We must reframe all approaches, starting with the politicians and the public policies that still haven't woken up to the challenges in this field," Mendes emphasises.

-PARADISE CITY FESTIVAL
+Photo by Annika Wallis PARADISE CITY FESTIVAL